 Norwich Terrier Dog

-reckoned with.
-Later, his skills were extended to the hunting of fox and badger, a job he took on
+As time went on, the Norwich Terrier's skills were extended to the hunting of fox and badger, a job he took on

 with a great amount of zeal!